 Child Care Resource Center

-Marian Mulkey is Chief Learning Officer at the California HealthCare Foundation, an independent philanthropy based in Oakland that works to improve quality, increase efficiency, and lower the costs of health care for all Californians.
-Over the past fifteen years, she has held progressively responsible positions at the Foundation, managing projects and developing analyses on health care finance, state and local health care policy, and health insurance issues.
+Marian Mulkey is an independent consultant to philanthropy, public sector and non-profits clients.
+Formerly she was Chief Learning Officer at the California HealthCare Foundation, an independent philanthropy based in Oakland that works to improve quality, increase efficiency, and lower the costs of health care for all Californians.
+Over the previous fifteen years, she held progressively responsible positions at the Foundation, managing projects and developing analyses on health care finance, state and local health care policy, and health insurance issues.
 She is the parent of three children who are now young adults, and years ago was an appreciative user of referral services and parental supports available through her local child care resource and referral agency.
 Marian holds a Bachelor’s degree from Reed College in Portland, Oregon, and Master’s degrees in public policy and public health from U.C.
 Berkeley.

 As the Senior Director of WorkLife Strategy for Stanford University Phyllis has responsibility for designing and managing programs and services that support the Stanford community in navigating the competing demands of work, study, personal and family lives.
 Phyllis came to Stanford with an extensive background in providing pragmatic, comprehensive programs to improve the workplace for working families.
 She spent many years designing, building, and managing corporate child care centers and founded the award-winning Family Services programs at Cisco.
 During the past few years, she has held a variety of HR, communications, and diversity roles at Cisco and SAP.